bigbinary/neeto-ui-rn/CONTRIBUTING.md

 ## Auto Publish to NPM

-NeetoUI-RN version gets patched, auto-incremented and auto-published to npm on new commit to master.
+neetoUI-RN version gets patched, auto-incremented and auto-published to npm on new commit to master.
 You can checkout the `publish` workflow in git actions to get a live update.

-Don't push build folder manually, Github workflow automatically builds project and pushes build folder to master on new commit to master.
+Don't push build folder manually.
+Github workflow automatically builds project and pushes build folder to master on a new commit to master.